.22 short: Overview

-.22 Short-caliber rifles
+.22 short-caliber rifles

-There have been many rifles chambered for the .22 Short over the years, but only several lever action rifles are currently chambered for this round, notably Henry Repeating Arms and Marlin Firearms Co. lever action rifles.
+There have been many rifles chambered for the .22 short over the years, but only several lever action rifles are currently chambered for this round, notably Henry Repeating Arms and Marlin Firearms Co. lever action rifles.
 The Marlin Golden 39A model represents the oldest and longest continuously produced shoulder firearm in the world.
-Many rifles in .22 Short were made between 1901 and 1940, mostly intended for gallery shooting and small game hunting.
-Remington and Winchester produced the most rifles in .22 Short.
-Remington has made their Model 24 and Model 241 "Speedmaster" semi-autos as well as their Model 12 and 121 "Fieldmaster" pump actions in .22 Short.
-Remington's Nylon 66 GS Gallery Special (1962 to 1981) was one of the last .22 Short-only rifles made especially for shooting gallery use.
-Winchester produced a variety of different rifles in .22 Short, including the 1873 lever action, 1885 single shot (in both low wall and high wall variations), Model 1890, 1906 and 62A pump actions, Model 74 semi-auto, and Model 61 pump action.
-Many of their bolt-action rifles were available on a special-order basis in .22 Short.
-Browning/FN also produced their dainty takedown semi-auto in .22 Short, on the same John Browning design upon which the Remington Model 24 is based.
+Many rifles in .22 short were made between 1901 and 1940, mostly intended for gallery shooting and small game hunting.
+Remington and Winchester produced the most rifles in .22 short.
+Remington has made their Model 24 and Model 241 "Speedmaster" semi-autos as well as their Model 12 and 121 "Fieldmaster" pump actions in .22 short.
+Remington's Nylon 66 GS Gallery Special (1962 to 1981) was one of the last .22 short-only rifles made especially for shooting gallery use.
+Winchester produced a variety of different rifles in .22 short, including the 1873 lever action, 1885 single shot (in both low wall and high wall variations), Model 1890, 1906 and 62A pump actions, Model 74 semi-auto, and Model 61 pump action.
+Many of their bolt-action rifles were available on a special-order basis in .22 short.
+Browning/FN also produced their takedown semi-auto in .22 short, on the same John Browning design upon which the Remington Model 24 is based.

-Many of these rifles are now collectors’ items, particularly the Winchesters, and demand a premium in price over the same rifle chambered in .22 Long Rifle.
+Many of these rifles are now collector's items, particularly the Winchesters, and demand a premium in price over the same rifle chambered in .22 long rifle.

-Many rifles marked ".22 Short, Long and Long Rifle" (or ".22 S, L, LR") will not shoot Shorts with the same accuracy as they will a Long Rifle round nor as accurately as a rifle designed for .22 Short.
+Many rifles marked ".22 short, long and long rifle" (or ".22 S, L, LR") will not shoot shorts with the same accuracy as they will a long rifle round nor as accurately as a rifle designed for .22 short.
 This is due to the excess chamber length needed to allow chambering of .22 LR cartridges.
-This requires the bullet from a .22 Short to travel a short distance before it engages the rifling, which is detrimental to accuracy.
-In addition, barrels made for .22 Short are rifled with a rate of twist of one turn in twenty inches, while barrels made for .22 Long Rifle have a twist of one turn in sixteen inches.
+This requires the bullet from a .22 short to travel a short distance before it engages the rifling, which is detrimental to accuracy.
+In addition, barrels made for .22 short are rifled with a rate of twist of one turn in twenty inches, while barrels made for .22 long rifle have a twist of one turn in sixteen inches.